danlagos/CS50P-personal/README.md

 - Refine code.
 - When complete, refine pseudo code for readability.

-At some point I am going to have to incorporate writing documentation.
+Very soon, I will incorporate writing documentation.
 I have already talked about reficing this approach with TDD.
-This is in the works.
+More to come!